Course structure and expectations

 Each week has a similar structure that includes a step with an overview of the content and high level structure.

 In addition to the content, the ‘References’ and ‘Want to know more’ sections provide useful resources.
-The learning activities consists of - ‘Talking points’, ‘Reflection points’ and ‘Evaluation toolkit examples’.
+The learning activities consists of - ‘Talking points’, ‘Reflection points’ and the ‘Mini-evaluation task’.

-As you progress through each week of the course, you will engage in a range of evaluation activities and resources - all of which will help you with application of an evaluation process in your practice and carry out a mini-evaluation task in week 4.
+As you progress through each week of the course, you will engage in a range of evaluation activities and resources - all of which will help you with application of an evaluation process in your practice and carry out a mini-evaluation task.

 References: In each step you will also find a list of useful references to supplement the content in the course.
 If you work for an educational institution you may have direct access to the resources, otherwise your local library might be able to help you access them.